Crush Gear Turbo

-Plot
+Premise

-Crush Gear is a fictional sport of battling machines that can be customized for maximum impact.
-Opponents meet at games where they Gear Fight, and the winner is determined when a fighter's Gear is able to push its opponent off the battlefield.
+Crush Gear is a fictional sport where two pocket-sized cars called "Gears" go head-to-head in a match.
+The players are somehow able to drive the Gears at will which eliminates the need of RC control.
+The object is to either knock the opponent’s Gear out of the arena, flip over the opponent’s Gear in such a way that it does not get back on its wheels on time, or, controversially, shatter the opponent’s gear to pieces.
+When not in a match, the Gears appear in traditional animation as with the series itself.
+But when the vehicles are in a match, the Gears appear in CGI.

 Gekitou!
 Crush Gear Turbo tells the story of Kouya Marino, an eleven-year-old boy who is a member of the Tobita Club, a Japanese Crush Gear team led by his late older brother, Yuhya Marino—the Asian Cup champion who was qualified for the World Cup finals—, who died in a tragic accident four years ago.
 Kouya's skills are nowhere near his brother's, and is nearly disqualified when he arrived late at the clubhouse for an elimination match.
 Yuhya's former teammate, Takeshi Manganji quits the team and forms a club of his own, forcing the rest of the members to join his new group, the Manganji Club.
 As the Tobita Club is facing the threat of extinction, Kouya refuses to give up and comes to inherit a Crush Gear from his late brother, the Garuda Eagle.
 Kouya must find a way to reinstate the Tobita Club back to its former glory.
 With the help of his new teammates, he eventually develops his techniques in Gear Fighting and comes to feel that Crush Gear is an important friend, leading him to victory.
 By recognizing the same feelings in his opponent, he becomes friends even with his rival.